Rettai Vaal Kuruvi: Soundtrack

 The music was composed by Ilaiyaraaja.
-The song "Kannan Vanthu" is set in the Carnatic raga known as Natabhairavi. while "Raja Raja Chozhan" is set in Keeravani.
+The song "Kannan Vanthu" is set in the Carnatic raga known as Natabhairavi, while "Raja Raja Chozhan" is set in Keeravani.
 This song involves a "switch from 12/8 to shuffle".
 For the dubbed Telugu version Rendu Thokala Pitta, all songs were written by Rajasri.

 Release and reception

 Rettai Vaal Kuruvi was released on 27 February 1987.
 N. Krishnaswamy of The Indian Express wrote, "Mohan, Archana and Radhika carry themselves with ease.
 Balu's photography, as usual, is marked by chiaroscuro, play of light and shade."
+Jayamanmadhan of Kalki were surprised to see Balu Mahendra directing an A rated film while praising the performances of Mohan, Archana and Radhika while also praising Mahendra's cinematography and Ilaiyaraaja's music and concluded saying latter half of the film should be watched again by the censor board.